Kyphosis Symptoms & Treatment

 Typically, kyphosis is caused by chronic slouching during adolescence, which shifts the position of spinal bones.
 Other causes include imbalances in hamstrings or hip flexors, degenerative diseases like arthritis, compression fractures resulting from osteoporosis, trauma or slipped vertebrae.
 Less commonly, it is caused by endocrine diseases, infection, muscular dystrophy, neurofibromatosis, polio and spina bifida.
 In some cases, it is also caused by spinal tumors.

 - Tenderness in the spine

 - Stiffness in the spine

-The first step is to observe and measure the curve of the spine.
-We may also recommend an xray.
+The first step to diagnose and receive kyphosis treatment is to observe and measure the curve of the spine.
+Our specialists may also recommend an X-ray.

-- Observation.
-In some cases, especially for children, we may want to check progress of spine growth every six months to determine if further treatment is necessary.
+- Observation: In some cases, especially for children, we may want to continuously check in with the spine growth to determine if future treatment will be necessary.

-- Physical Therapy.
-In adults and adolescents who are finished growing, physical therapy can be used to strengthen core and back muscles, which will help alleviate pain associated with kyphosis.
+- Physical therapy: Physical therapy is the leading approach used to strengthen the core and back muscles.
+This helps to alleviate pain associated with kyphosis.